williamouyang/okta.github.io/_source/_standards/OAuth/index.md

 The Default Authorization Server has the following differences from Custom Authorization Servers you create yourself:

-* You can use `name` or the `authorizationServerID` in all authorization server endpoints.
+* You can use `name` or the `authorizationServerId` in all authorization server endpoints.
 Other Customer Authorization Servers can only use the latter value.
-* The links in request results that are used for next steps contain the `name`, not the `authorizationServerID`, even if you specified the the ID instead of name in your request.
-For more information, see [Default Authorization Server](/docs/api/resources/oauth2.html#default-authorization-server).
+* The links in request results that are used for next steps contain the `name`, not the `authorizationServerId`, even if you specified the the ID instead of name in your request.
+For more information, see [Default Authorization Server](/docs/api/resources/oauth2.html#using-the-default-authorization-server).

 ## OpenID Connect and Authorization Servers